-5.4 Console line-editing
+5.5 Console line-editing

 The console implements a simple Scheme-friendly line-editing user-interface that is enabled by default.
-It offers parentheses balancing, a history of previous commands, and several emacs-compatible keyboard commands.
+It offers parentheses balancing, a history of previous commands, symbol completion, and several emacs-compatible keyboard commands.
 The user's input is displayed in a bold font and the output produced by the system is in a plain font.
-Here are the keyboard commands available (where the 'M-' prefix means the escape key is typed and the 'C-' prefix means the control key is pressed):
+The history of previous commands is saved in the file '~/.gambc_history'.
+It is restored when a REPL is started.